nkchenjx/postFRET/README.md

 Step 5: S5_postFRET.m

-            Simulate trajectories and find the best match.
+            Simulate trajectories and find the best match using the JCFit algorithm.